-When you feel stress, it moves through you without getting stuck; it informs you of your circumstances (bills piling up, a sick kiddo on a day that you have a deadline at work, etc.).
+When you feel stress, it moves through you without getting stuck; it informs you of your circumstances (bills piling up, or a sick kiddo on a day that you have a deadline at work, etc.).
 You are able to leverage it to provide you energy to focus and perform at a higher level, then it dissipates.

 When you are stressed (i.e. being stressed), you have taken on the identity of stress itself, which makes it far more difficult to release it, to let it go, to let it inform you.
-Instead, it paralyzes you and becomes parasitic by feeding on your feelings and sucks the energy to take care of what needs to be done.
+Instead, it paralyzes you and becomes parasitic by feeding on your feelings and sucking the energy to take care of what needs to be done.

 A handy metaphor frequently used to describe the authentic self vs our circumstances is the sky and clouds: You are the blue sky, always there regardless of the passing clouds and storms.
 The stress, or your circumstances, are the clouds that always pass.
 Even after a hurricane or a tornado, the blue sky always returns, even if it’s tough to believe it while you feel trapped and scared in your cellar.

-Learn more about Counseling in Austin.
+Learn more about Stress Management Counseling in Austin.

 Jonathan F. Anderson, LPC-s has worked in the helping profession since he started college in 1990.
 After completing his Bachelor’s degree at the University of Texas, Austin in 1994, he attended the highly-regarded University of Minnesota to earn his Master’s degree in 1997.
 He is a Licensed Professional Counselor and is recognized as a Board Approved Supervisor by the State of Texas Board of Examiners of Professional Counselors.
-Jonathan is a Gottman-trained Couples Counselor, and in 1998 received training by the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
+Jonathan has completed Level-2 of the Gottman Method of Couples Counseling, and in 1998 received training from the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
 To learn more about Jonathan’s practice, click here: Jonathan F. Anderson, LPC-s.